-limited liability company may be party to a merger in accordance with [cite the provisions of this state's limited liability company act pertaining to merger], this section, and Sections 605 through 608 only if:

-- (1) each other party to the merger is a limited liability company; and - (2) the surviving company is not created in the merger.
+- limited liability company may be party to a merger in accordance with [cite the provisions of this - state's limited liability company statute pertaining to merger], this section, and Sections 605 - through 608 only if: - 17 (1) each other party to the merger is a limited liability company; and - 18 (2) the surviving company is not created in the merger.

-Legislative Note: Paragraph (1) refers to a "limited liability company," which the Uniform Limited Liability Company Act (2006) (Last Amended 2013), Section 102(8), defines to be a domestic company.
-If an enacting state's limited liability company act defines the term to include both domestic and foreign companies, this section should be changed to refer to domestic limited liability companies.
+Legislative Note: Section 604(1) refers to a "limited liability company," which Uniform Limited Liability Company Act (2006) (Last Amended 2013), Section 102(8) defines to be a domestic company.
+If an enacting state's limited liability company act defines the term to include both domestic and foreign companies, Section 604 should be revised to refer to domestic limited liability companies.